ZupIT/beagle-docs/content/en/api/components/ui/textinput.md

       <td style="text-align:left">hidden</td>
       <td style="text-align:left">Boolean</td>
       <td style="text-align:left"></td>
       <td style="text-align:left">Enables the component to be visible or not.
 The `hidden` attribute has been deprecated in Beagle version 1.6.0 and will be removed in a future version.
-Use the `display` attribute of the` style` property.</td>
+Use the `display` attribute of the` style` property instead.</td>
     </tr>
     <tr>
       <td style="text-align:left">type</td>